balaji1974/reactjs/README.md

 Copy it to 01-03-start-project-props
 This will be our working project

-As usual go into the project folder and run the following command: npm install npm run dev
+Go into the project folder and run the following command: npm install npm run dev
 Go to -> http://localhost:5173/ to see the running application page

 Props:
 ------